Rossana de los Ríos

-Rossana Neffa de los Rios (born 16 September 1975) is a retired tennis player from Paraguay.
-She was born in the Paraguayan capital, Asunción, and now lives in Miami, Florida, with her daughter Ana Paula Neffa de los Ríos and her husband Gustavo Neffa, a retired Paraguayan Association football player who played for Boca Juniors.
+Rossana Neffa de los Rios (born 16 September 1975) is a former tennis player from Paraguay.
+She was born in the Paraguayan capital, Asunción, and now resides in Miami, Florida, with her daughter Ana Paula Neffa de los Ríos, who is also a professional tennis player, and her husband Gustavo Neffa, a retired Paraguayan Association football player who played for Boca Juniors.
 De los Ríos achieved career-high WTA rankings of No. 51 in singles and 52 in doubles.
 She played doubles with Grand Slam champions such as Maria Sharapova, Svetlana Kuznetsova, Arantxa Sánchez Vicario, as well as Jelena Janković and Dinara Safina.
-She is also a former world number one junior player, having won the 1992 Roland Garros Juniors event.
-De los Ríos participated in six editions (1994, 2001, 2002, 2003, 2009 and 2010) of the Australian Open.
+She is also a former world-number-one junior player, having won the 1992 Roland Garros Juniors event.
+De los Ríos participated in six editions of the Australian Open (1994, 2001, 2002, 2003, 2009 and 2010).
 She was the only female tennis representative for Paraguay in the 1992 and 2000 Olympic Games.
 De los Ríos was also in Paraguay's Fed Cup team in 1991 and 1992, and the Pan American team in 1999.

-Career summary
+Career

 1989–1994

-As a 14-year-old, de los Ríos played just three matches, and won the first match of her career on the ITF circuit in São Paulo.
+As a 14-year-old, de los Ríos played just three matches, and won the first match of her career on the ITF Circuit in São Paulo.
 In 1990, she played twelve matches, winning six of them.
 In May 1991, she won her first ever ITF title, in Francaville, and the next month lost the final in Modena.
 In September, she won her second ITF title, in Lima, without dropping a set; her win–loss record for the year was 40–18.
 The following year, she won her third title, in Santa Maria Capua Vetere in October, where she beat Silvia Farina Elia.
 The following week she reached the final in Asunción, and then the final in Mildura.
 Her win–loss record for the year was 34–19.
-As well as being the world number-one junior in 1992 and won the 1992 Junior French Open, beating Paola Suárez 6–4, 6–0 in the final.
+As well as being the world number-one junior in 1992 and winning the 1992 Junior French Open, beating Paola Suárez 6–4, 6–0 in the final.

-At the 1992 Summer Olympics, she would meet her future husband, Gustavo Neffa, who was at the tournament representing the Paraguay national under-23 football team whilst she was representing Paraguay's tennis team.
+At the 1992 Summer Olympics, she would meet her future partner, Gustavo Neffa, who was at the tournament representing the Paraguay national under-23 football team whilst they were representing Paraguay's tennis team.

 In 1993, she made the final in Caserta in June as she turned professional.
-As the world number 118, she caused a big upset at the Puerto Rican Open by defeating top seed and world number 30, Brenda Schultz-McCarthy in the first round, finishing the year with 20 wins and 18 losses.
-In 1994, she only played until April, and won only two of ten matches before retiring to start a family.
+As the world number 118, she caused a big upset at the Puerto Rican Open by defeating top seed and world No. 30, Brenda Schultz-McCarthy in the first round, finishing the year with 20 wins and 18 losses.
+In 1994, she only played until April, and won only two of ten matches, before retiring to start a family.